guoketing/CNN-FWI/README.md

 The base code of the repository is from https://github.com/lidongzh/TorchFWI

-## examples of CNN-FWI is in the "example" directory
+## examples of CNN-FWI is in the "src" directory

 Thank you for your star.